Idrissa Traoré (footballer, born 1943)

-Idrissa "Saboteur" Malo Traoré (born 24 December 1943) is a Burkinabé football manager and former footballer, who managed the Burkina Faso national team.
+Idrissa "Saboteur" Malo Traoré (24 December 1943 – 3 December 2023) was a Burkinabé football manager and player.
+He managed the Burkina Faso national team.

 Playing career

 Traoré played as a right-back in Burkina Faso with Bobo Dioulasso and Jeanne d'Arc.
 He represented the Burkina Faso national team from 1964 to 1970.

 Managerial career

 Towards the end of his playing career, Traoré got his management badges and began his managerial career with Rail Club Kadiogo.
 He moved to the Ivory Coast with ASEC Mimosas in 1986, Djoliba AC 2000.
 He thereafter was appointed the manager of the Burkina Faso national team from 1992 to 1996, and had another stint with them in 2006.

+Death

+Traoré died on 3 December 2023.